squashql/squashql-showcase/TUTORIAL.md

 To illustrate the concept of What-If simulations, the column named "Scenarios" contains for each row a list of scenario codes.
 The Base scenario (code `b`) represents the current situation from which scenarios are derived.
-For instance, the scenario with code `ss` means we stop all activities related to the category **Stop Sport & Game & misc**.
+For instance, the scenario with code `ss` means we stop all activities related to the category **Sport & Game & misc**.

 | Code | Full name / Category                                                           |
 |------|--------------------------------------------------------------------------------|